-- 4.11 It is recognized that from time to time a a Board member may engage in conduct which is inappropriate but which occurred through inadvertence, or an error of judgment made in good faith.
-In the spirit of collegiality and the best interests of the Board, the first purpose of alerting a trustee to such a potential breach of the Code is to assist the trustee in understanding their obligations under the Code.
-Whenever possible, complaints shall be managed using the Informal Review Process. - 4.12 A review of the complaint shall not be conducted if the Integrity Commissioner determines that the complaint is: - a) out of time; - b) trivial, frivolous, vexatious; - c) not made in good faith; or - d) there are no grounds or insufficient grounds for a review. - 4.13 If a complaint of a breach of the Code of Conduct, on its face, is with respect to the noncompliance of a Board policy with a separate and more specific complaints resolution procedure, the complaint shall be processed under that procedure. - 4.14 Notwithstanding 4.13, the Integrity Commissioner determines whether a complaint is managed through the Informal Review Process or the Formal Review Process.
+- 4.11 A review of the complaint shall not be conducted if the Integrity Commissioner is of the opinion that the complaint is: - a) out of time; - b) trivial, frivolous, vexatious; - c) not made in good faith; or - d) there are no grounds or insufficient grounds for a review. - 4.12 If a complaint of a breach of the Code of Conduct, on its face, is with respect to the non-compliance of a Board policy with a separate and more specific complaints resolution procedure, the complaint shall be processed under that procedure. - 4.13 It is recognized that from time to time a contravention of the Code may occur that is trivial, or committed through inadvertence, or an error of judgment made in good faith.
+In the spirit of collegiality and the best interests of the Board, the first purpose of alerting a trustee to a breach of the Code is to assist the trustee in understanding their obligations under the Code.
+Whenever possible, complaints shall be managed using the Informal Review Process. - 4.14 Notwithstanding 4.13, the Integrity Commissioner determines whether a complaint is managed through the Informal Review Process or the Formal Review Process.